BeomjoonGoh/vim/README.md

 ### Relativenumber toggle

-If 'relativenumber' is on, for the file types `help`, `tagbar`, `cppman`, `man`, `undotree`, and `diff`, turn off 'relativenumber' when focus is lost where relative number doesn't make a lot of sense.
+If 'relativenumber' is on, for the file types `help`, `man`, `diff`, `tagbar`, and `undotree`, turn off 'relativenumber' when focus is lost where relative number doesn't make a lot of sense.
 Motivation is that vim help files typically set nonumber but does not care about relativenumber.
 Note also that setting relativenumber on may slow down scrolling.

 ## Key maps

 The backslash key (`\`) is used as The "mapleader" variable.
-The characters n, i, v, and t stand for normal, insert, visual, and terminal mode respectively.
+The characters n, i, x, o, and t stand for normal, insert, visual only, operator pending, and terminal mode respectively.
 See `:help map.txt` for help and `:map` to see defined maps.

 <details open>
   <summary>General</summary>